juxt/yada/dev/resources/user-guide.md

 ## Parameters

 Many web requests contain parameters, which affect how a resource behaves.
-Often parameters are specified at the end of a URI, in the query string.
-But parameters can also be inferred from the path.
+Often parameters are specified as part of the URI's query string.
+But parameters can also be inferred from the URI's path.
+It's also possible for a request to contain parameters in its headers or body, as we'll see later.

 For example, let's imagine we have a fictional URI to access the transactions of a bank account.